eggplantbren/DNest3/README.md

 I still expect likelihood evaluations to dominate) and is cleaner code: implementing new models should be even easier.

 It has almost all of the features that the older DNest has.
-Currently missing features include loading of a levels.txt file, and multithreading support.
+Currently the only missing feature is multithreading support.

 (c) 2009-2012 Brendon J. Brewer.